First Care Fights COVID-19

 Seim said that First Care wants to keep the community informed about COVID-19, to decrease spread, and to keep people safe because their main goal is "to take care of our community because that is what we are here for, no matter what part of the journey, without discrimination or judgment."

-This article also appeared in the August 2020 issue of the Walsh County Press.
+This article also appeared in an August 2020 issue of the Walsh County Press.

 About the Author